tzmanics/blog-posts/2018/video-posts/react/what-else-can-you-do-with-kendo-ui-react-grids-uploads-and-more.md

-# What Can Kendo UI Do For You
+# What Else Can You Do with Kendo UI React: Grids, Uploads and More

 Hi!
 I'm Tara Manicsic, [tzmanics](https://twitter.com/Tzmanics) on Twitter and [GitHub](https://github.com/tzmanics).
 I am a developer advocate for [Progress](https://www.progress.com/) here to help guide you through the wonderful world of [Kendo UI built for React](https://www.telerik.com/kendo-react-ui).
 This is, sadly, the last post in this series connected to [this video series](https://www.youtube.com/playlist?list=PLLGlTD7u3kMo1TKLmFShXMhP-fIculjOu).
 If this is the first post that you're seeing, you have gone backwards.
 You can continue to go backwards, but it will be very confusing and you will be undoing a lot of code.
 But, I am not here to judge.
 To each their own.
 If you would like to go in the correct order, all the post are listed below along with some resources including the [repo](https://github.com/tzmanics/kendoui-react-video-series) that we made for the project that we built using [Kendo UI React components](https://www.telerik.com/kendo-react-ui/components).